May8326/ProjetXML_Tolkien/README.md

 The aim of this project is to present to French-speaking readers the richness of the literary work of [J.R.R.
 Tolkien](https://en.wikipedia.org/wiki/J._R._R._Tolkien).

-Unlike The Lord of the Rings and The Hobbit, completed novels that made him famous, much of Tolkien's work remained in draft form.
+Unlike _The Lord of the Rings_ and _The Hobbit_, completed novels that made him famous, much of Tolkien's work remained in draft form.
 His son Christopher reconstructed part of it in the _Silmarillion_ (1977) and the _Book of Lost Tales_ (1983-1984): these two works testify to several stages of Tolkien's progress in constructing his universe.

 **Three excerpts** from these two works have been selected to illustrate this work: they recount the creation of _Laurelin_ and _Silpion_, two trees that, at the creation of Middle-earth, illuminate the land of Valinor like the Sun and the Moon.
 >- The [first excerpt](Documents/Extrait1_ContesPerdus.txt), taken from the _Book of Lost Tales_, consists of Tolkien's initial notes on this narrative.